tile-dev/tile-dev.github.io/docs/docs/getting-started.md

 ## Installation

+Tile is powered by the [Datapane](https://docs.datapane.com/) library, so you'll need to install this first.
 Datapane's Python library and CLI can be installed using either `conda` or `pip` on macOS, Windows, or Linux.
 Datapane supports Python **3.6 - 3.9**.

 !!!
 Installing